aquashell-scripting/aquashell-scripting.github.io/index.md

 ### Internal command reference:
 ```
 const constname consttype <= value; //Registers a constant with the given name, type and value\
-declare varname vartype; //Registers a global variable with the associated type\
+global varname vartype; //Registers a global variable with the associated type\
 set varname <= value; //Assigns a value to a global/local variable\
 unset varname; //Removes a global variable\
 function name rettype(paramters) {code} //Defines a function\